 #IBelieveThem

-Broadcast on 8th March, the Duke and Duchess of Sussex sat down with Oprah Winfrey for a 2 hour interview.
-The conversation was a peek into life behind the scenes for Harry and Meghan, and shed light on the reasons the couple decided to leave the UK and relocate to the USA last year.
+Broadcast on 8th March 2021, the Duke and Duchess of Sussex sat down with Oprah Winfrey for a 2 hour interview.
+The conversation was a peek into life behind the scenes for Harry and Meghan, and to shed light on the reasons why they decided to leave the UK last year.
+I want to preface this by clearly stating that I believe Harry and Meghan, and their assertion that life in the UK became unbearable for them.

-I felt Meghan was largely very complementary about the family, and specifically the Queen.
-She mentioned two incidents involving family members, one of which included her directly, and the second involved Harry who later relayed the events to her.
+Meghan was very clear in separating the royal family from the wider institution of the monarchy - i.e. the staff, the people who ensure the monarchy operates as a well run machine.
+This includes the advisors, the household staff, HR, Press/PR etc. In my view, Meghan was largely very complementary about the family, and specifically the Queen.
+She mentioned two incidents involving family members, one of which included her directly, and the second involving Harry - interestingly, she didn’t give full details of exactly who was involved in some of this and to my mind, she did the family a huge favour that she did not owe.
 At no point did Meghan come across as criticising the Queen, or even most of the family.
-The Institution on the other hand, was a different story.
+The institution on the other hand, was understandably a different story.

 Racism …